(865) 238-5600

 In the fall of 2015, the home was listed for sale and caused a stir when Chattanooga-based developer The Hutton Co. planned to purchase the property to tear down the house and place a Walmart Market on the lot.
 Due to neighborhood outcry, the offer was pulled.
 With its fate still in limbo, Knox Heritage placed the home on its Fragile & Fading List in 2015.
 In 2017, Danny and Rhoda Harb purchased the home with plans to use a portion as a private office while overseeing the interior renovation.
 Plans have stalled, and long-term use of the site is unclear.

-The Paul Howard house is a community landmark, and Knox Heritage has spoken to the property owner and seeks to work with them on solutions for its preservation or to provide resources to sell the house to a preservation-minded buyer.
+The Paul Howard House is a community landmark, and Knox Heritage has spoken to the property owner and seeks to work with them on solutions for its preservation or to provide resources to sell the house to a preservation-minded buyer.

 Lord Lindsey – 615 W. Hill Avenue

 Lord Lindsey, the iconic Hill Avenue building located in downtown Knoxville, was originally built as a private residence in 1901.
-The home was built by businessman and civic leader A. Percy Lockett (1870-1926) and was designed by local architect Leon Beaver (1847-1905.)
+The home was built by businessman and civic leader, A. Percy Lockett (1870-1926) and was designed by local architect Leon Beaver (1847-1905.)
 In 1919, the home was purchased by Lockett’s mother, Margaret Augusta Lockett, who lived in the house until her death in 1925.

-The congregation of the First Church of Christ, Scientist (organized in 1899) purchased the house in 1926 and renovated into its new church.
+The congregation of the First Church of Christ, Scientist (organized in 1899) purchased the house in 1926 and renovated it into their new church.
 The congregation moved to a new location on Kingston Pike in 1976.
-In 1979 the building became the restaurant, Lord Lindsey’s, that was owned and operated by preservationist Kristopher Kendrick (1935-2009).
+In 1979 the building became the restaurant Lord Lindsey, which was owned and operated by preservationist Kristopher Kendrick (1935-2009).
+As a restaurant and catering service, Lord Lindsey was and is important to many people in Knoxville who attended functions there, admired its architectural details, and associated important events in their lives with the property.

 Empty and underutilized for many years, this iconic downtown structure is in the Hill Avenue Historic District H Zoning and is eligible for the National Register of Historic Places.
-Knox Heritage has offered to aid the current owner to find a viable use for the building and to provide business concepts that would benefit the historic structure.
+Knox Heritage is committed to aiding the current owner to find a viable use for Lord Lindsey and to offering business concepts that would benefit the historic structure.
+Knox Heritage also advocates for the building to be placed on the National Register of Historic Places, which opens up eligibility for potential grants and Historic Preservation Tax Credits.

 Still Fragile